Your data stays

 LookOut reads your Outlook Web App calendar data — event titles, times, locations, attendees, and meeting links — and syncs it directly to your Google Calendar.

 This data is cached temporarily in chrome.storage.local on your device only.
-It is never sent to our servers or any third party other than Google Calendar.
+Outlook calendar data is never sent to our servers or any third party other than Google Calendar.

 Analytics & error reporting

-- Anonymous usage counts (e.g., "sync completed", "settings changed") — no event details
+- Pseudonymous usage events (e.g. "sync completed", "settings changed") — no calendar content

 - Extension version and browser environment